-Check nameplate for correct catalog number, pressure, voltage, frequency, and service.
+Check nameplate for correct catalog number, pressure, voltage, service and valve for any other special instruction tags or labels.
 Never apply incompatible fluids or exceed pressure rating of the valve.
 Installation and valve maintenance to be performed by qualified personnel.